Phonics and Reading

 For information at what is expected in Reading at the end of each year, please go to the page End of Year Expectations

 There are different types of words that we learn to read.
-Green Words we can read by sounding them out using a 'Fred Fingers' approach.
-Children make the sounds they can see in the word and blend them together.
+Green words we can read by sounding them our using a 'Fred Fingers' approach.
+Children make the sounds they can see in a word and blend them together.
+For example, c-a-t = cat and b-oy = boy.

 Reading is more than decoding words.
 Children become fluent readers by reading a variety of texts as well as listening to them.
 Asking your children about what they have read supports them in developing their comprehension and understanding of what they have read.